My experience living and working in the world’s oldest rainforest in Jan – Feb 2019.

 The lack of internet really forces everyone to look for entertainment outside of our phones.

-I’m really grateful for this opportunity to disconnect and just live in the moment.
+I’m grateful for this opportunity to disconnect and just live in the moment.

 We are truly so isolated here.